FREQUENTLY ASKED QUESTIONS

 What can I expect at my first appointment?

-At your first appointment your clinician will answer any addition questions you might have and will explain the therapeutic process.
+At your first appointment your clinician will answer any additional questions you might have and will explain the therapeutic process.
 They will verify your information and will use the time to better understand you and what you are seeking from therapy.
 Both you and the therapist will have the opportunity to determine if the relationship is a good fit and will determine next steps for moving forward.

 Do you accept insurance?

-What happens if you are out of network?
+What happens if you are out-of-network?

 *Your Right to a Good Faith Estimate*